abdulbadii/smart-directories-navigation/README.md

 go back to the last dir. you went from which is 1st index of dir. stack (as opposed to g 1 below)

 g .
-go to the earliest dir. which is the deepest dir. of dir. stack
+go to the earliest dir. which is the deepest dir. on dir. stack

 g 0
-go to the earliest dir. and reverse the dir. index order
+reverse the dir. index order and get into the earliest dir.

 g {nth}
 go to the nth index of dir. stack, exception is index 1 by g 1 below